After Life (TV series): Development

-On 9 May 2018, it was announced Netflix had given the production a series order for a first season consisting of six episodes.
+On 9 May 2018, it was announced Netflix had given the production a series order for a first series consisting of six episodes.
 The series was created and directed by Ricky Gervais, who is also executive producer, alongside Charlie Hanson.
 On 14 January 2019, it was announced the series would premiere on 8 March 2019.
 It was further announced Duncan Hayes would serve as an additional executive producer and that Hanson would actually serve as a producer.
-On 3 April 2019, it was announced the series was renewed for a second season, which premiered on 24 April 2020.
-On 6 May 2020, the show was renewed for a third season, the first time a fiction series created by Gervais had (excluding special episodes) been extended beyond two seasons.
+On 3 April 2019, it was announced the series was renewed for a second series, which premiered on 24 April 2020.
+On 6 May 2020, the show was renewed for a third series, the first time a fiction series created by Gervais had (excluding special episodes) been extended beyond two series.

-Hanson was suspended from his position in the show during filming for the third season, due to eleven women saying he had committed sexual misconduct and assault against them between 2008 and 2015.
+Hanson was suspended from his position in the show during filming for the third series, due to eleven women saying he had committed sexual misconduct and assault against them between 2008 and 2015.
 Netflix said: "Whilst the allegations are unrelated to his time on the show, we immediately removed him from the production and referred the matter to the police."
 Gervais commented he was "shocked and appalled" to learn of the allegations, and Hanson claimed they were "demonstrably false" from the information given to him.